jlibovicky/jlibovicky.github.io/_posts/2022-04-04-MTML-March.md

 (and maximum a posteriori inference in general) in machine translation makes sense, or in general, what is the best way to get good output from a model that models well conditional probabilities of individual tokens.
-A recent [paper from the University of Zurich](https://arxiv.org/abs/2203.15721) shows that for machine translation, it indeed roughly holds that the higher the likelihood from the model, the better the translation is according to human evaluation (even though, e.g., a [pre-print from Google from the last November](https://arxiv.org/abs/2111.09388) claims the opposite).
+A recent [paper from ETH Zurich](https://arxiv.org/abs/2203.15721) shows that for machine translation, it indeed roughly holds that the higher the likelihood from the model, the better the translation is according to human evaluation (even though, e.g., a [pre-print from Google from the last November](https://arxiv.org/abs/2111.09388) claims the opposite).
 In other tasks (such as story generation), is the relation between the likelihood in the model and human evaluation of the generated text.